Postage delay - Monday 20 to Friday 31

 • If you already have an empty box you can still use it to split the hive when you get one in the future.

-• If you already have an empty box and no bees, you may be able to find someone to transfer a colony in to the box for you.
+• If you already have an empty box and no bees, you may be able to find someone to transfer a colony in to the box for you however it’s not common.

 • All boxes need a good roof to keep off the rain and provide some shade.
 Timber is a natural product that degrades over time if exposed to full weather conditions.

-• The standard boxes use 33mm or 25mm hoop pine and specialty boxes are mostly cypress.
+• Standard boxes on this site use hoop pine and specialty boxes are mostly cypress.

-• The standard boxes are painted pale yellow.
-They can be supplied painted white or light tan for the same price.
-There may be a week delay.
+• The standard boxes can be supplied painted white or pale yellow for the same price.

 Tips for looking after your bees